 Generics in Java are implemented with type erasure.
 That is, the generic type information is only available at compile time and not in the bytecode or at runtime.
 Thus, generics do not affect the signature of a method, resulting in the same signature for methods that have the same name and the same arguments.
 This can result in signature collision.
 In addition, this does not allow one to determine parameterized types using reflection.

-Java allows the use of upper bounded, lower bounded and unbounded wildcards (“?”) in a generic.
+Java allows the use of upper bounded, lower bounded and unbounded wildcards “?” in a generic.
 The use of a wildcard in generic programming can be useful but can also introduce uncertainty as to the intention during the maintenance cycle.
 Generic wildcards also add a level of complexity that might not be fully understood or comprehended by Java programmers who know the basics of generics, but not more sophisticated techniques like wildcard.

 6.40.2 Avoidance mechanisms for language users